david-wei-01001/Work-Talk-Coach/project_story.md

 # WorkTalk Coach: Elevating Professional Presence

 ## Inspiration
-For many non-native English speakers, especially Chinese professionals, the "Glass Ceiling" in global companies isn't just about technical skill—it is about the **Communication Gap**.
+For many non-native English speakers, especially Chinese professionals, the "Glass Ceiling" in global companies isn't just about technical skill; it is about the **Communication Gap**.
 We noticed that while many possess a high level of written proficiency, they struggle with the **professional register** and **nuance** required in high-stakes environments.
 We were inspired to build a tool that doesn't just teach "English," but teaches "Professionalism."
 We wanted to create a "safe harbor" where users could fail, iterate, and refine their executive presence without the pressure of a real boardroom.

 ## What it does
 WorkTalk Coach is a specialized web application that provides scenario-based business English training.
 It guides users through four career-critical paths: **Job Preparation**, **New Hire Integration**, **Advanced Communication**, and **Management Leadership**.